 Ingredients

-- 1 cup traditional rolled oats or quick oats can sub with 3/4 cup sprouted oats
+- 1 cup quick oats can sub with traditional oats

 - 1 cup sesame seeds white, hulled